 Table 3.
+Block I/O Trace Characteristics (Section 6.1)

-Block I/O trace characteristics (§6.1).
-This table shows the detailed characteristics of the block traces we use. "#I/Os" denotes the total number of I/Os in the trace, "Read/Write (%)" means the percentage of read/write I/Os, and "Read/Write (KB)" shows the average read/write I/O size, "Max I/O (KB)" represents the maximum I/O size, and finally, "Interval (μs)" means the average inter-arrival time between two consecutive I/Os, "Size (GB)" refers to the total amount of data.
+This table shows the detailed characteristics of the block traces we use. "#I/Os" denotes the total number of I/Os in the trace, "Read/Write (%)" means the percentage of read/write I/Os and "Read/Write (KB)" shows the average read/write I/O size, "Max I/O (KB)" represents the maximum I/O size, and finally "Interval ( $\mu$ s)" means the average inter-arrival time between two consecutive I/Os.
+"Size (GB)" refers to the total amount of data.

-6.2.2 vs. Synchronized GCs (e.g., Harmonia [34]).
+6.2.2 Versus Synchronized GCs (e.g., Harmonia [34]).
 Synchronized GCs attempt to schedule the SSDs in an array to reduce GC impacts [34, 35, 51].
 For example, Harmonia [34] manages the SSDs to perform GCs at the same time (i.e., a localized slowdown is better than scattered ones).
-Figure 10c shows that Harmonia [34] improves the overall average latency by 27% compared to the baseline, but is far from achieving latency determinism due to the localized slowdown.
+Figure 10(c) shows that Harmonia [34] improves the overall average latency by 27% compared to the baseline but is far from achieving latency determinism due to the localized slowdown.
 IODA's alternating window strategy is more superior.

-6.2.3 vs. Partitioning (e.g., Flash on Rails [36]).
-Flash on Rails (Rails) [36] partitions the SSDs such that user-vs-GC or user-vs-user contention is reduced.
+6.2.3 Versus Partitioning (e.g., Flash on Rails [36]).
+Flash on Rails (Rails) [36] partitions the SSDs such that user vs. GC or user vs. user contention is reduced.
 It divides an array into read-only and write-only SSDs, and performs read-write role swapping periodically.
 A similar strategy can also be found in Gecko [50] and SWAN [35].
-Figure 10d shows that Rails is indeed able to deliver a pure read-only latency (the left-most orange line).
+Figure 10(d) shows that Rails is indeed able to deliver a pure read-only latency (the left-most orange line).
 The "raw" IODA (the right-most line) loses because Rails relies on much NVRAM to stage all inflight writes.
 In "raw" IODA, however, user reads are queued together with user writes.
-For a fair comparison, after we add a similar host-side write buffering, the IODA{NVM} line in Figure 10d shows roughly the same performance as Rails.
+For a fair comparison, after we add a similar host-side write buffering, the IODANVM line in Figure 10(d) shows roughly the same performance as Rails.

 However, Rails has two fundamental downsides: reduced throughput and requiring large NVRAM.
 As SSDs are broken into read/write roles separately, there are fewer number of devices to serve reads (and writes).
-Figure 10e shows that Rails' throughput is significantly lower compared to IODA, underutilizing the array's bandwidth.
+Figure 10(e) shows that Rails' throughput is significantly lower compared to IODA, under-utilizing the array's bandwidth.
 Further, Rails requires much NVRAM to stage all incoming writes.
-The needed NVRAM is proportional to the write-mode duration and N{ssd} , making it prohibitively too large for real systems.
+The needed NVRAM is proportional to the write-mode duration and $N{ssd}$ , making it prohibitively too large for real systems.

-6.2.4 vs. Preemptive GC.
+6.2.4 Versus Preemptive GC.
 Preemptive GC (PGC) [26] is an approach that allows user reads to be interleaved in between GC individual read/write/erase operations, hence user reads are not queued far behind.
 Compared to the Base latency, PGC has already successfully reduced a huge area of the latency tail.
-But, the IODA line in Figure 10f shows that, vs. PGC, IODA is still more effective.
+However, the IODA line in Figure 10(f) shows that, vs. PGC, IODA is still more effective.
 This is because IODA users do not need to wait for any individual GC operation, but PGC users sometimes must wait for at least one individual GC operation.

-6.2.5 vs. P/E Suspension.
-To further improve preemptive GC, more recent works suggest program/erase (P/E) suspension, even in the middle of a GC write/erase operation [29, 30].
-It will deliver more stable latencies by allowing reads to "interrupt" write/erase and resume it later (see Suspend vs. PGC in Figure 10f).
-IODA still outperforms the suspension method.
+6.2.5 Versus P/E Suspension.
+To further improve preemptive GC, more recent works suggest P/E suspension, even in the middle of a GC write/erase operation [29, 30].
+It will deliver more